revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 <details><summary><b>Show Answer</b></summary>

-> In python we have python object,you can convert object into a json by using `json.dumps()` method.
+> In python, we have python object,which can convert object into a json by using `json.dumps()` method.

 **Example**: